Comparing Oil-Dri Co. of America (ODC) and Its Competitors

 |2.58

-As a group, “Miscellaneous manufacturing industries” companies have a potential upside of 35.60%.
-Given Oil-Dri Co. of America’s peers higher probable upside, analysts clearly believe Oil-Dri Co. of America has less favorable growth aspects than its peers.
+As a group, “Miscellaneous manufacturing industries” companies have a potential upside of 42.11%.
+Given Oil-Dri Co. of America’s peers higher possible upside, analysts clearly believe Oil-Dri Co. of America has less favorable growth aspects than its peers.

 Summary